No Sean Bean. Difficult to re introduce his character but he is a quality actor and i missed his acting talents in this.

 Really just too common, over-hyped, big-budget s h i t that people settle for regardless of whether it entertains or not.

-Not bad Mad Love stars Chris O Donnell, who sets his sights on high school love, Drew Barrymore.
+Mad Love stars Chris O Donnell, who sets his sights on high school love, Drew Barrymore.

 Unfortunately, the girl he dates does not come across as the average teenager.
 She suffers from severe depression and this becomes progressive.
 The outbursts and mental problems threaten to break up the otherwise close relationship but to his credit, O Donnell sticks by her and his love for her becomes clear.